Fterton/tertonMap/README.md

 # tertonMap
-Shell script that use common commands to scan networks (used on Kali) Default nmap command used is : nmap -sV -sC "$network"
+Shell script that use common commands to scan networks (used on Kali) Default nmap command used is : nmap -sV -sC -O "$network"

 ## dependances
 This script uses the following commands :